Salvador-ON/Coronavirus-Game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project consists on building a RPG video game using JavaScript and the game engine Phaser
+This project consists on building an RPG video game using JavaScript and the game engine Phaser

 The live version of the project: [Live version](https://defeat-the-coronavirus.netlify.app/)